SEPTA Key: Technology and use

 Similar to a debit card issued by a bank, each Key card has a personalized 16 digit account number.
 A Mastercard Paypass chip is embedded in the card allowing it to be read wirelessly.
 Riders simply wave their card near a red fare validator pad.
 On buses, trolley routes, and the Norristown High Speed Line; the validator is mounted to the vehicle farebox.
-On the Broad Street Line and the Market-Frankford Line, the validators are located on the turnstiles that access the boarding area.
-At certain stations serving both subway and trolley lines (like 30th Street Station), fare is collected at the turnstiles even for trolley routes.
+On the Broad Street Line and the Market–Frankford Line, the validators are located on the turnstiles that access the boarding area.
+At certain trolley stations (such as 30th Street Station or the westbound side of 19th Street station), fare is collected at the turnstiles even for trolley routes.
 The Norristown High Speed Line collects fares at turnstiles at 69th Street Transportation Center and Norristown Transportation Center while the fare is collected onboard at all other stations along the line.
 On Regional Rail, there are turnstiles with validators at the Center City Philadelphia stations while outlying stations have platform validators.
 Riders tap on at the turnstile or platform validator to open their trip before boarding the train and tap off at the turnstile or platform validator to close their trip after exiting the train.

 The system also has a Quick Trip feature allowing a single fare for the Broad Street Line or the Market-Frankford Line to be purchased from a Key vending machine.
 Instead of a plastic card with an embedded chip, the system prints a paper ticket with a magnetic stripe.
 A rider with a quick trip ticket will swipe it at a black card reader mounted next to the red pad to access the boarding area.
 Quick Trips can also be used on Regional Rail's Airport Line on trips originating from the Philadelphia International Airport; they can be purchased from machines located on the platforms.
 Quick Trips are also used at the Regional Rail stations in Center City Philadelphia; riders arriving in Center City Philadelphia buy a Quick Trip before exiting the station turnstiles while riders departing Center City Philadelphia buy a Quick Trip before entering the station turnstiles.